13 JG 52

-They operated on the Eastern Front using Messerschmitt Bf 109s (E,F and G), between 1941 and 1943.
+They operated on the Eastern Front using Messerschmitt Bf 109s (E, F and G), between 1941 and 1943.

 Formation

 The 13th Fighter Flight of the Slovak Air Force was formed in late 1939 as part of a re-organisation of the Air Force to cope with reducing manpower as Czech personnel left for the Protectorate of Bohemia and Moravia.
 It was equipped with Avia B-534 biplane fighters.
-In July 1941, Slovakia sent troops to Ukraine to take part in the German invasion of the Soviet Union, and the Slovak Air Force, including the 13th Fighter Flight, was sent into the Soviet Union in support of the Slovak ground forces.
+In July 1941, Slovakia sent troops to Ukraine to take part in the Axis invasion of the Soviet Union, and the Slovak Air Force, including the 13th Fighter Flight, was sent into the Soviet Union in support of the Slovak ground forces.
 The Slovak fighters escorted Slovak Letov Š-328s and German Henschel Hs 126 reconnaissance aircraft, and attacked ground targets during the advance towards Kiev, but the Slovaks had problems supporting the B-534s owing to shortages of spares and the special fuel used by the fighter's engine, and the 13th Fighter Flight was withdrawn back to Slovakia in August 1941.